Skip to the content

 - The Metabolomics Society Medal is for mid-career members of the society and is open to those members who have been awarded a PhD 10-15 years prior to the closing date for nominations in each round.

-- The President’s Award recognizes outstanding achievements in metabolomics by younger members of the Society or society members.
+- The President’s Award recognizes outstanding achievements in metabolomics.
 It is available for Society members who have been awarded a PhD no more than 5-10 years prior to the closing date prior to the closing date for nominations in each round.

 Exceptions to these date ranges may be made in the case of significant interruptions to an applicant’s research career.
 In such a case, an explanation of the nature of the disruption should be included in the nomination.
 Achievement relative to opportunity will be a factor in awarding these medals.
 Those more than 15 years out from their PhD (including career breaks etc) would likely be more suited for nomination for a Society Fellowship.